 Fall patterns are starting to set up and for us walleye anglers that’s great news.
 Sure you can catch fish late in the summer but fall means more; more biters, more action, and much more fun.
 A lot of the fun begins when hungry ‘eyes show up in shallow water and become willing accomplices in a fall free for all.

 The technique includes getting a jig tipped with a minnow to the bottom before ripping or snapping it forward and getting it back to the bottom again, and again, and again.
 The snap forward triggers fish and drop back is when they are most likely to pick it up.
-Most of the time they’ll just be there when you snap forward again which can result in a sufficient hook set, especially if your hooks are sharp and you’re using a lower stretch line Northland Tackle’s Bionic Walleye Braid.
-The Walleye Braid has virtually no stretch and can mean more fish hooked but don’t get crazy with the hook set.
+Most of the time they’ll just be there when you snap forward again which can result in a sufficient hook set, especially if your hooks are sharp and you’re using a low stretch braided line.
+Braided line has virtually no stretch and can mean more fish hooked but don’t get crazy with the hook set.
 Rip it too hard and you can pull a hook lose.
 Another key is to use a mono or fluorocarbon leader which is basically invisible to the fish and can mean a lot more pickups and pickups and hook sets are what the fall is all about.
 See you on the water.